Auberry, California

 Auberry (/ˈɔːbɛri/) is a census-designated place (CDP) in Fresno County, California, United States.
-The population was 2,369 at the 2010 census, up from 2,053 at the 2000 census.
+The population was 3,238 at the 2020 census.
 Auberry is located on Little Sandy Creek 9.5 mi west of Shaver Lake Heights, at an elevation of 2018 feet.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 46.8 sqmi, of which 46.4 sqmi is land and 0.4 sqmi (0.32%) is water.
+According to the United States Census Bureau, the CDP has a total area of 46.8 sqmi, of which 46.4 sqmi is land and 0.4 sqmi (0.85%) is water.

 Climate

 Auberry has a Mediterranean climate (Köppen Csa) with cool, rainy winters and hot, dry summers.
 Its average annual precipitation is 26.3 in.
 Its hardiness zone is 8a.

 History

 The Auberry post office was established in 1884, and following moves in 1887 and 1888, it was located at its present site in 1906.
 The place is named for Al Yarborough and is spelled phonetically as his name was pronounced.

 The Auberry Band of the Mono people was called unaħpaahtyħ, (that which is on the other side [of the San Joaquin River]) in the Mono language.

 Auberry was also a stop on the San Joaquin and Eastern Railroad, which was built to facilitate the construction of the Big Creek Hydroelectric Project.